I-1-0-7.Instructions for HALLEX Authors

 Prepare a background book, which includes the final versions of the transmittal or other issuance and the transmittal sheet, the draft that was circulated for comment, the comments received, and the comment summary and resolution.
 If the issuance changes or incorporates an existing instruction, that instruction and any other background material are also included.
 The final version of the issuance will be a Word document formatted with the HALLEX Word template.
 The final versions of the issuance and the transmittal sheet will be saved to a compact disc (CD) included with the background book.

-OAO will forward the background book and the CD through the Executive Communications Staff to the Deputy Commissioner (DC) for approval.
+OAO designated staff will forward the background book and the CD to the Executive Director or delegate for approval.
 (See I-1-0-7 E below for HALLEX Action Items.)

-After the DC approves the issuance, OAO will forward the HALLEX issuance to be uploaded to SSA's Policy Repository.
+After the Executive Director or delegate approves the issuance, OAO designated staff will forward the HALLEX issuance to be uploaded to SSA's Policy Repository.
 OAO will also prepare and provide a brief explanation of the issuance for inclusion in the Daily PolicyNet Instructions Postings e-mail message.
-OAO will retain the background book and the CD for historical purposes and as documentation that the appropriate clearances were obtained.
+OAO designated staff will retain the background book and the CD for historical purposes and as documentation that the appropriate clearances were obtained.

-Each ODAR component is responsible for providing input and support to OAO and OCALJ in developing HALLEX instructions.
+Each OARO and OHO component is responsible for providing input and support to OAO and OCALJ in developing HALLEX instructions.

 In certain instances, OAO may make minor changes to HALLEX via action items without preparing individual transmittals.
 These changes are announced through an entry in the Daily PolicyNet Instructions Postings messages for Hearings, Appeals and Litigation Law (HALLEX) Manual Action Items.
 The linked entry leads to a Policy Instruction (see EXHIBIT) describing the specific change(s) and explaining the reason for the change(s).
 The Policy Instructions are stored in PolicyNet under Instructions, HALLEX, HALLEX Action Items.

-OAO will not routinely refer for DC-level approval proposed HALLEX action item changes that involve only the following:
+OAO designated staff will not routinely refer for Executive Director or delegate approval proposed HALLEX action item changes that involve only the following:

 Nomenclature changes (e.g., updating the name of an SSA component);